|

 Circuit

-training is a great way to combine aerobic exercise and
+training is a great way to strengthen many different muscles within one

 short spurts of aerobic exercises you are getting the benefits of